MohamedMostafa1997/RAG_Telecom_Egypt/README.md

 | Cell 9 | File upload functions |
 | Cell 10 | Launch Gradio interface |

-> **Important:** Cells 3 and 6 only need to run **once** to build the index.
-On subsequent runs, skip directly to Cell 5 and load the existing ChromaDB.

 ### Option B — Standalone Gradio App